 As a member, you will receive our email newsletter which is composed of commentary on the US economy, world events and how they will impact our stock market.
 You will also receive our own options trades that we feel are a relatively conservative play that have a high chance of success.
 The positions are constantly monitored and their probability of success is represented by a percentage in the members' area.

-All trade alerts are sent via email and text.
+All trade alerts are sent via email.
 The members' area will also have pages to view the latest messages, alerts, and current positions.

 Although we like to keep our members fully aware of the status of our positions as well as the current events of the market, there are times where there really isn't anything worth reporting.
 We don't want to flood your inbox and will keep you apprised of our positions as well as what's happening on Wall Street.